-Sand lime bricks are most often used in structural foundations and walls, exposed brick and pillars, and, when pigment is added, for ornamental uses.
+Sand lime bricks are often used in structural foundations and walls, exposed brick and pillars, and, when the pigment is added, for ornamental uses.

 Fly Ash Clay Bricks

-Fly ash clay bricks are manufactured with clay and fly ash—a byproduct of coal burning—fired at about 1,832°F. This type of brick is sometimes described as self-cementing, since it contains a high volume of calcium oxide and therefore expands when exposed to moisture.
+Fly ash clay bricks are manufactured with clay and fly ash—a byproduct of coal burning—fired at about 1,832 degrees Fahrenheit.
+This type of brick is sometimes described as self-cementing since it contains a high volume of calcium oxide and expands when exposed to moisture.
 This tendency to expand, however, can also produce pop-out failure.
 Fly ash clay brick has the advantage of being lighter in weight than clay or concrete brick.

 Typical uses for fly ash clay brick include:

 - Anywhere that improved fire resistance is required

 Technical Notes on Brick Construction.
 The Brick Industry Association.